PART 3Personnel (continued)

 (d) comply with lawful directions given by the master.

-114 Every crew member on board a vessel shall comply with any direction given to them by a marine safety inspector to cease any operation or procedure that, in the inspector’s opinion, poses an undue risk because of unsafe conditions.
+114 (1) The Minister may direct a crew member on board a vessel to cease any operation that, in the Minister’s opinion, poses an undue risk because of unsafe conditions.

 Marginal note:Compliance with directions